 All-terrain vehicles (ATVs) are motorized ride-on vehicles with 4 wheels and large, low-pressure tires.
-They are designed to be used by one person in off-road areas, not on public roads.
+Most models are designed to be used by one person in off-road areas, not on public roads.
 ATVs can weigh over 300 kg (661 lbs) and can reach high speeds.

-However many kids do use them, especially in rural or remote areas.
-And each year, many children and youth are seriously injured or even killed while riding an ATV.
+However, many children and youth do use them, primarily for recreational purposes – especially in rural or remote areas.
+Each year, many children and youth are seriously injured or even killed while riding on an ATV.

 - carrying a passenger

 - In Canada, nearly 34% of ATV-related deaths are among children and youth under 16 years old, even though they represent a small portion of all ATV drivers or passengers.

 - More than 33% of serious injuries requiring hospitalization from ATV crashes are among children under 19 years old.

 - Children under 16 years of old are more likely than adults to suffer a head injury or bone fracture in an ATV mishap.

 An injury is more likely to happen when an ATV is not operated according to the manufacturer’s instructions.
 If you’re a parent who owns or has access to an ATV, model safe behaviours for your older teens by following these guidelines:

 Use only four-wheeled vehicles: Injuries are more likely to occur on three-wheeled ATVs, which are more unstable than four-wheeled vehicles.
 Three-wheeled ATVs should be avoided.